-Following the Board's strategic decision to wind down operations, the Bank will look to either sell the Corporate assets to Axis Bank Ltd or in the local UK market.
-The Bank has commenced the process of selling down assets earmarked for Axis Bank Ltd as well as locally in the UK.
-The expected target date for completion would be for the third quarter of 2020-21.
+Following the Board's strategic decision to wind down operations, the Bank is gradually winding down its book and will look to either sell the residual Corporate assets to Axis Bank Ltd or in the local UK market.
+As part of the agreed conditions of the SPA, the Bank will completely sell down the Corporate book before change in control.